 Living in Revelstoke for two winters has given me a bit of insight to the growth of the town and the direction that it seems to be going.
 This brought concerns about the balance between human interaction and the wilderness itself.

 Many locals have taken notice of increasing numbers of seasonal traffic as well as the expansion of the town to accommodate the tourists and those looking to establish more permanent roots there.
 Even I have a hope of one day claiming a plot of land to build a small cabin for when the call of winter wraps its chilling fingers around me.

-The level of snowpack is directly correlated to the Columbia Headwaters since it is the fuel for most, if not all, precipitation of the region.
+The level of snowpack is directly correlated to the Upper Columbia since it is the fuel for most, if not all, precipitation of the region.